yobibyte/unitary-scalarization-dmtl/README.md

 The optimizers are implemented under a unified interface, defined by the `MTLOptimizer` class in `optimizers/utils.py`.
 The class is initialized from a PyTorch optimizer (and possibly method-dependent arguments).
 This optimizer will be used to step on the "modified" gradient defined by the chosen multi-task optimizer.
 The `MTLOptimizer` class exposes the `iterate` method which, given a list of per-task losses and possibly the shared representation (for encoder-decoder architectures), updates network parameters in-place according to the chosen multi-task optimizer.
 For usage examples see `supervised_experiments/train_multi_task.py`.

 All optimizers can be coupled with standard regularization and stabilization techniques by relying on the relative standard PyTorch implementations.
 For instance, l2 regularization can be used by passing a PyTorch optimizer with non-null `weight_decay` to the initializer of the chosen `MTLOptimizer` child class.

 ## Supervised Learning Experiments

 ### Code setup

 The experiments are performed in a Docker container, installed by running `./supervised_experiments/build_supervised_docker.sh <device>`, where `<device>` can be `cpu` or `cu101`.
 It will use CUDA by default.

 ### Datasets
 The supervised experiments assume that the CelebA and Cityscapes dataset have been pre-downloaded and stored in the `$DATA_FOLDER/celeba/` and `$DATA_FOLDER/cityscapes/` folders, respectively.
 Please set the `DATA_FOLDER` variable to point to the appropriate directory.
 No additional setup is needed for MultiMNIST, which is automatically downloaded in the project directory.

 The datasets can be downloaded from:
 - Cityscapes: [here](https://www.dropbox.com/sh/gaw6vh6qusoyms6/AADwWi0Tp3E3M4B2xzeGlsEna?dl=0) (6.1G), pre-processed by [mtan](https://github.com/lorenmt/mtan)
 - CelebA: [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) (23G)

 ### Running the code
 The `scripts` folder contains script to reproduce each of the SL experiments.
 The experiments of section 4.1 can be reproduced by using `scripts/mnist.sh`, `scripts/celeba.sh`, and `scripts/cityscapes.sh`.
 Those in section 5 can be replicated via `scripts/regularization_celeba.sh`.
 ```
-cd rct
+cd unitary-scalarization-dmtl
 # Set DATA_FOLDER to point to the directory containing celeba/ and cityscapes/ (see Datasets above)
 ./supervised_docker_run.sh <device_id> # either GPU ID or cpu

 # Scripts: scripts/celeba.sh, scripts/cityscapes.sh, scripts/mnist.sh, scripts/regularization_celeba.sh, scripts/signagnostic_graddrop_celeba.sh